-Dr. Kathleen Godfrey (Ph.D., Arizona State University, 1998) is associate professor and co-director of the San Joaquin Valley Writing Project.
-Her teaching interests include secondary English teaching methods, teaching with technology, multi-ethnic literature, autoethnography, southwestern American Literature, American literature since 1900, and contemporary young adult literature.
+Dr. Kathleen Godfrey (Ph.D., Arizona State University, 1998) is a professor and director of the San Joaquin Valley Writing Project.
+Her teaching interests include secondary English teaching methods, teaching with technology, American literature since 1900, and contemporary young adult literature.

 During the 2008-2009 academic school year, Dr. Godfrey was the Fulbright Roving Scholar for Upper Secondary Schools in Norway.
 Based in Oslo, she traveled all over Norway giving workshops to high school students and teachers on American culture and education.
 Her presentations included such topics as the 2008 Presidential Election, U.S. Teens Speak, Literature of Immigration, and American Indian Literature.

-She is also an avid blogger; find her blogs through her website: smartboard.
+She is also an avid blogger; find her blogs through her website: http://katheegodfrey.com